 French employers are under a duty to provide a safe and secure working environment under articles L. L4121-1 and sq. of the French Employment Code.
 The collection of such data may be necessary to protect the health, safety and welfare of other employees.
 French employees are also subject to a more general obligation to comply with reasonable instructions or requests issued by their employer.

-Any such data must also be processed in line with the applicable privacy requirements.
 Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, is likely to vary from country to country.

 - In France, employers should be able to process such employee information by relying on Article 9(2)(b) GDPR, together with the 1978 Data-Processing and Freedoms Act (Loi informatique et libertés), on the basis of the health and safety duty referred to above.